 Should You Worry If Your Child Has a Headache?

-In most cases, the headache is due to simple reasons of dehydration or stress, and once the child takes time to rest and recuperate, the headache will also disappear.
-However, in some scenarios, it is best to seek medical advice.
+In most cases, the headache is due to simple reasons, such as dehydration or stress, and once the child takes time to rest and recuperate, the headache will also disappear.
+However, in some scenarios, such as the ones mentioned below, it is best to seek medical advice.

-- Frequent headaches of more than one a month.
+- Frequent headaches of more than once a month.

 - Waking up with a headache even after getting adequate sleep.